-This chart collection takes a look at how spending on healthcare in the United States compares to other OECD countries that are similarly large and wealthy (based on GDP and GDP per capita).
-The analysis looks at 2017 health data from the OECD Health Statistics database and the National Health Expenditure Accounts.
+In this chart collection, we examine how U.S. health spending compares to health spending in other OECD countries that are similarly large and wealthy, based on median GDP and median GDP per capita.
+For this analysis, we reviewed the OECD Health Statistics database and the CMS National Health Expenditure Accounts data.

-Relative to the size of its wealth, the U.S. spends a disproportionate amount on health care than other high-income nations
+Relative to the size of its economy, the U.S. spends a much greater amount on health care than other high-income nations

-As would be expected, wealthy countries like the U.S., tend to spend more per person on health care and related expenses than lower income countries.
-However, even as a high income country, the U.S. spends more per person on health than comparable countries.
-Health spending per person in the U.S. was $10,224 in 2017, which was 28% higher than Switzerland, the next highest per capita spender.
+Wealthy countries, including the U.S., tend to spend more per person on health care and related expenses than lower-income countries.
+However, even among higher-income countries, the U.S. spends far more per person on health.

-On average, other wealthy countries spend about half as much per person on health than the U.S. spends
+On average, other large, wealthy countries spend about half as much per person on health as the U.S.

-Over the past four decades, the difference between health spending as a share of the economy in the U.S. and comparable OECD countries has widened.
-In 1970 the U.S. spent about 6% of its GDP on health, similar to spending by several comparable countries (the average of comparably wealthy countries was 5% of GDP in 1970).
-The U.S. was relatively on pace with other countries until the 1980s, when its health spending grew at a significantly faster rate relative to its GDP.
-In 2017, the U.S. spent 17% of its GDP on health consumption, whereas the next highest comparable country (Switzerland) devoted 12% of its GDP.
+Over the past five decades, the difference between health spending as a share of the economy in the U.S. and comparable OECD countries has widened.
+In 1970, the U.S. spent about 6.9% of its GDP on health, similar to spending in several comparable countries (the average of comparably wealthy countries was about 4.9% of GDP in 1970).
+The U.S. was relatively on pace with other countries until the 1980s, when health spending in the U.S. grew at a significantly faster rate relative to its GDP.
+Since then, health spending as a share of the economy has grown faster in the U.S. than in peer nations.